dhis2/app-runtime/docs/advanced/offline/useDhis2ConnectionStatus.md

 -   While the connection status is stable, the intervals between pings will increase exponentially up to a long interval.
 -   Any new network traffic from the app will postpone future pings.
 -   If the app is not focused, no pings will be sent.

+### Supported versions

+The pings are only sent for server versions that support them, meaning patch versions 2.40.0, 2.39.2, 2.38.3, and 2.37.10. and after.
+For unsupported versions, the hook will still use the incidental network traffic to determind a connections status value.